 708.12.6 Incorrect Accounts

-Where a situation occurs, other than as provided for in Section 708.12.5, where the recorded consumption does not accurately represent the actual consumption on a property, the account shall be adjusted using the best information available to Council.
+Where a situation occurs, other than as provided for in clause 708.12.5, where the recorded consumption does not accurately represent the actual consumption on a property, the account shall be adjusted using the best information available to Council.
 Such situations include, but are not limited to, misreading of the meter, errors in data processing, meters assigned to the wrong account, and unauthorised supplies.

 Where an adjustment is required, in favour of Council or the customer, this shall not be backdated more than twelve (12) months from the date the error was detected.